A number of ‘lefties’ have gone missing in action. The precise point they went missing is telling.

 Marx, in his Communist Manifesto, lists the various stages of history, through feudalism, serfs and lords, merchants, capitalists and workers.

-What Marx implies where he does not say explicitly, though it’s clear enough, is that today’s revolutionaries are tomorrows oppressors.
+What Marx implies, where he does not say explicitly though it’s clear enough, is that today’s revolutionaries are tomorrows oppressors.
 The phrase ‘eating their own’ takes on a significant meaning under Communism that is very much like Takfir in Islam – it’s a risky business whereby if you stick your head above the barricades you’re as likely to have it shot off by one of your comrades as anyone else.
-In the USSR, yesterday’s heroes of the state became tomorrows occupants of the gulag or the grave, and often both in succession.
+In the USSR, yesterday’s heroes of the state became tomorrows occupants of the gulag or the grave.

 We have Capitalism as the current enemy.
 The Capitalist owns the means of production (machinery, factory, land) privately (personally, or through shares), and as such he is the one that takes the excess, the profit, from the business.
 No matter how much workers contribute, the Capitalist profits while the workers receive a meagre wage.
 Yes, now we have share options in some companies, and entrepreneurs can start small business where sometimes they are sole employees.
 But on the whole, the Capitalist system that Marx observed is still intact.
 Other ameliorating trends, like imposing regulation on companies to treat employees well, to provide a minimum wage, and to protect them and the public from the greed of the Capitalist, have made the current system more acceptable to some people in the hierarchy of a business, but many labouring and low skilled workers are still poorly paid compared to the profits of the company from which the capitalist accrues his personal wealth.